heathhenley/-almost-Wordle/README.md

 some point).

 TODO
-- Should use form onSubmit instead of handling enter keypress?
+- Should it use form onSubmit instead of handling enter keypress?
 It should do the same logic that's in the handle enter part already...
 - Wordle actual logic does some handling of duplicate letters, etc, that I have not thought about (I don't actually play it much so I would have to look into it)
-- Real wordle lets you use any word, as long as it's valid, even if it's not in list of possible solutions, so we would need two lists of words, one for the possible solutions, and one for the words that are valid but not in the list of solutions - I don't think I want to implement this, but would be pretty straightforward to do.